AronGahagan/cpt-dev/README.md

 ---
 ## Telos
 * The _telos_ (purpose, goal, ultimate end) of this project is to provide schedulers with a time-saving and error-free tool _to be used in support of industry best practics and **solid processes**_.
 (Read: don't be like the TSA conveyor belt.)
-* It is **not** the _telos_ of this project to absolve schedulers of the responsibility of _scheduling_ responsibly.
+* It is **not** the _telos_ of this project to absolve schedulers of the duty to build, analyze, and maintain good schedules.
 No tool, and no automation, can replace the mind, experience, judgment, and instincts of a living, breathing human being.
 Therefore:
 * Use only as directed.
 When in doubt, read the directions.

 ---